bastiennicoud/larasta/README.md

 ### 3. Set up homestead
 Follow the installation steps for homestead [here](https://laravel.com/docs/5.5/homestead).

-Once homestead are installed, you must add to our homestead configuration the path to our fresh clone of larasta.
+Once homestead are installed, you must add to your homestead configuration the path to your fresh clone of larasta.

 Homestead.yaml :
 ```yaml